microsoft/ignite-learning-paths-training-apps/apps10/deployment/readme.md

 - Update Product Service API URL with url of deployed Tailwind Traders website as done in [1 - The Tailwind Traders solution full PaaS](#1---the-tailwind-traders-solution-full-paas).
 - Save your changes with the "Save" button at the bottom.
 - Can't access the app after troubleshooting?
 Contact Matt Soucoup for assistance

+## 6- Connect/ Share mobile screen on laptop

+- Open Vysor.
+- Connect your mobile to your laptop using a USB cable.
+- For Android:
+    - Your phone must be in developer mode.
+    - Open the Settings app.
+Select System.
+    - Scroll to the bottom and select About phone.
+    - Scroll to the bottom and tap Build number 7 times.
+    - Return to the previous screen to find Developer options near the bottom.
+    - Set USB debugging to True (in Debugging section)
+- Accept all the permission request... you should see your mobile screen in your laptop after a few seconds

 [standalone]: ../assets/standalone.png